PhalenH/budget-tracker/README.md

 - Open terminal and type ```npm install``` and ```npm start``` to start the server on their localhost.

 ## Contributing:
+- Worked using indexDB to allow offline functionality fo budget tracking.
+Used Service worker and web manifest to make the application a PWA.
+Utilized mongoDB and mongoose for model and data storage as well as api routes to interact with front end functionality.

-There a no plans for public contribution at this time.
+- There a no plans for public contribution at this time.

 ## Questions

-- If you have any questions, email me at pchaze@yahoo.com
+- If you have any questions, email me at phalenhazel@gmail.com
 - Checkout my GitHub profile [here](https://github.com/PhalenH)